Hospital governors out and about!

 - Opportunities to influence the development of the hospital and its services through surveys, questionnaires, consultations and participation events

 - Eligibility to vote for your elected Governor who will involve patients, families and the public in how we can do things better

 - Eligibility to stand for election as a Governor and be actively involved in influencing decision making and strategic planning

-Hospital Governor Shirley Moon, who attended Newport Pagnell Carnival and Strawberry Fayre in her local constituency, said: “Being a Governor of MKUH and attending these events is a real privilege and I would encourage anybody interested in knowing more about our hospital, or who wants to get involved in some way, to contact us on [email protected] or, if you want to know more about the possibility of becoming a governor yourself one day, do please email us or call the Trust Secretariat on 01908 996235.”
+Hospital Governor Shirley Moon, who attended Newport Pagnell Carnival and Strawberry Fayre in her local constituency, said: “Being a Governor of MKUH and attending these events is a real privilege and I would encourage anybody interested in knowing more about our hospital, or who wants to get involved in some way or, if you want to know more about the possibility of becoming a governor yourself one day, to contact us on [email protected].”

 For more information about the Council of Governors generally, or to find out who your local governor is, please visit the Trust website.